mono/md-website/developers/articles/how-to-extend-the-project-model.md

 ### Project service extensions

-Using Project Service Extensions add-ins can hook on the project service and change the behavior of some common project an solution operations.
+Using Project Service Extensions add-ins can hook on the project service and change the behavior of some common project and solution operations.
 A project service extension can be created by implementing a subclass of **ProjectServiceExtension**.
 This class is defined in the MonoDevelop.Projects namespace and looks like this:

 ``` csharp
 public class ProjectServiceExtension